Palisade: Modern uses

-In countries with extremely high rates of violent crime and property theft, such as the United States, a common means to prevent crime is for residential houses to be protected by perimeter defenses such as ornamental iron bars, common in New Orleans and Mobile, Alabama, brick walls, steel palisade fences, wooden palisade fences and electrified palisade fences (railings).
+In areas with extremely high rates of violent crime and property theft, a common means to prevent crime is for residential houses to be protected by perimeter defenses such as ornamental iron bars, brick walls, steel palisade fences, wooden palisade fences and electrified palisade fences (railings).
 The City of Johannesburg promotes the use of palisade fencing over opaque, usually brick, walls, as criminals cannot hide as easily behind the fence.
 Its manual on safety includes guidance, such as avoiding having vegetation alongside the fence, as this allows criminals to make an unseen breach.